theRealEggster/i3wm-zsh-vim-termite-DOTFILES/README.md

  + Basic white background color with very readable colors
 ![Overlook](https://github.com/realMoonMoon/i3wm-zsh-vim-termite-DOTFILES/blob/main/Screenshots/terminal-windows.png?raw=true)
 ### i3wm ###
- + i3-gaps with a heavily modified config
+ + i3-gaps with a heavily modified config.
+Like a red outline of the active window.
  + Movement keys rebound to HJKL instead of JKL;
- + Close windows with $mod+q instead of $mod+Shift+q (although the
+ + Close windows with $mod+q instead of $mod+Shift+q (although the $mod+shift+q kills the mouseover window)
  + Custom rofi launcher instead of dmenu, still bound to $mod+d
  ![rofi](https://github.com/realMoonMoon/i3wm-zsh-vim-termite-DOTFILES/blob/main/Screenshots/rofi.png?raw=true)

  + Easy keybind for opening up a floating vim window with $mod+Backspace and a specified starting directory making it easy to dump notes in one folder
- + Custom shell script for i3status
+ + Uses i3blocks instead of i3status
  + Battery left indicator via notify-send in a simple systemd service
-   $mod+Shift+q works by killing the window under the mouse pointer
  + Take screenshots with $mod+p
  + Named workspaces for what goes on in each area
- + Auto start of applications via shell script "bin/startup" bound to $mod+s By clevere use of i3-msg and some sleep magic
+ + Auto start of applications via shell script "bin/startup" By clevere use of i3-msg and some sleep magic
    Due to applications spawning all over the place i let i3wm start up Firefox on it's own plus one Terminal.
-The script then spawns a second Terminal, Teams, Spotify, Google Chrome.
-   All windows spawn on their assigned workspace
+The script then spawns a second Terminal, Teams, Spotify, Brave browser All windows spawn on their assigned workspace
  + Blurlock instead of i3lock, a little fancier.
 Locks screen after suspend/hibernate and after 15 minutes of AFK
  + Close dunst messages with $mod+space

-### i3bar/i3status ###
+### i3bar/i3blocks ###
- + Custom shell script ".config/i3/i3status.sh" that acts as a wrapper around i3status making it possible to add the CPU temperature via "sensors" to the bar
- + Added name of the current day + week number to date field
+ + Added name of the current day + week number to date field + clickable for a calendar pop up
- + Shows VPN status
+ + Shows VPN status if active
  + Red battery indicator text if below 20%